morgana-x/Danganronpa-Mod-Loader/README.md

 (To be changed)
 # Usage
-The configuration files and mod folders by default regardless of where you run this program will be located in
+The configuration files and mod folders by default regardless of where you run this program and what game for, they will be located in

 **My Documents/Danganronpa2**